datactor/Adaptive-Problem-Solving/README.md

 # Comprehensive Problem Solving and Dive to Rust Concepts

-This repository contains solutions to algorithmic problems, as well as conceptual explanations of Rust.
+Rustic Data Solving: Algorithm Solutions and Rust Concepts Exploration This repository contains solutions to algorithmic problems and conceptual explanations of Rust, including data processing and distributed systems.
-The PS stands for the acquisition of technological skills for problem-solving in the broad sense.
+The goal is to acquire technical skills for problem-solving in a broad sense using Rust.

 ## Folder structure